China–Kazakhstan relations: Border and territorial disputes

 After the Xinhai Revolution and the Chinese Civil War, the October Revolution and the Russian Civil War in Russia, the Sino-Russian border became the PRC-USSR border.
 However, the Chinese and Soviet authorities were not always in agreement where the border line run on the ground, which led, in particular to a border conflict east of lake Zhalanashkol in August 1969.

 When Kazakhstan became an independent country, around 2,420 square kilometers of land was disputed with China.
 A border treaty between the two nations was signed in Almaty on April 26, 1994, and ratified by the Kazakh president on June 15, 1995.
 China received around 22% of the total disputed territory, and Kazakhstan received the remaining 78%.

 A narrow strip of hills east of Zhalanashkol which the USSR and China had contested in 1969 became recognized as part of China.
 To delineate certain small sections of the border more precisely, additional agreements were signed on 24 September 1997 and 4 July 1998.
 Over the next several years, the border was demarcated on the ground by joint commissions.
 According to the commissions protocols and maps, the two countries' border line is 1782.75 km long, including 1215.86 km of land border and 566.89 km of border line run along (or across) rivers or lakes.
 The commissions' work was documented by several joint protocols, finalized with the Protocol signed in Beijing on May 10, 2002.

 According to MIT Professor Taylor Fravel, "The collapse of the Soviet Union might have presented China with an ideal opportunity to regain the more than 34,000 square kilometers of territory it claimed in Central Asia.
 In the context of ethnic unrest, however, China chose to improve ties with the newly independent states to deny external support to separatist groups in Xinjiang."

 China compromised in territorial disputes with central Asian republics in order to secure their support for stability in Xinjiang.
 According to Fravel, "China needed cooperation with its neighbors to prevent the spread of pan-Islamic and pan-Turkic forces to the region, limit external support for separatists within Xinjiang, and increase cross-border trade as part of a broader strategy to reduce tensions among ethnic groups through development."

-In May 2020, Chinese websites Tuotiao.com claimed that Kyrgyzstan and Kazakhstan were part of China before being taken by Russia.
-This has drawn criticism from Kazakhstan and Chinese ambassador was summoned in protest, nonetheless it has renewed the fear of Chinese territorial claim in Kazakhstan as well as Central Asia.